abhishekghoshh/system-design-helper/docs/system-design/high-level/concepts/caching.md

 5. Subsequent users in region: Served from cache

 **Benefits:**
-- Geographic proximity (low latency)
+- **Geographic proximity (low latency)** - the CDN serves content from the edge node nearest the user rather than the origin server, cutting round-trip time from hundreds of milliseconds (cross-continent) down to a few milliseconds.
-- Offloads origin servers (90%+ hit rates)
+- **Offloads origin servers (90%+ hit rates)** - because most requests are answered directly at the edge, the origin server only needs to handle cache misses and can run with far less capacity than if it served every request directly.
-- Handles traffic spikes (DDoS protection)
+- **Handles traffic spikes (DDoS protection)** - the CDN's distributed edge network absorbs sudden traffic surges (viral content, flash sales, or malicious floods) across many nodes, protecting the origin from being overwhelmed by a single point of failure.
-- Bandwidth savings (serve from edge)
+- **Bandwidth savings (serve from edge)** - the origin only sends each asset to the CDN once per edge location; from then on, thousands of user requests are served from the CDN's own bandwidth, not the origin's.

 **Best For:**
-- Static assets globally distributed
+- **Static assets globally distributed** - assets like CSS, JS, and fonts benefit the most since they are identical for every user and safe to cache broadly.
-- Media files (images, videos)
+- **Media files (images, videos)** - large binary payloads are expensive to transfer repeatedly across long distances, so caching them at the edge yields the biggest latency and bandwidth wins.
-- API responses (with care)
+- **API responses (with care)** - dynamic responses can be cached briefly (using `s-maxage`) when a small staleness window is acceptable, giving read-heavy APIs a large capacity boost without code changes.
-- Software downloads
+- **Software downloads** - large installer or update files are ideal CDN candidates since they are immutable once published and requested repeatedly by many users worldwide.

 **Advanced: Dynamic Content Caching**
 Modern CDNs cache API responses: